Blockstream/satellite/doc/bitcoin.md

 ### UDP Multicast Reception Option

-In a Blockstream Satellite receiver setup, the satellite receiver will decode and output a UDP/IPv4 stream.
-Bitcoin Satellite, in turn, listens to such a stream when configured with option `udpmulticast` (added to the `bitcoin.conf` file).
+The GUI and the CLI command described previously generate the `bitcoin.conf` required to process the multicast-addressed UDP/IPv4 stream received over satellite.
+The main option defined on the generated configuration file is the `udpmulticast` option, explained next.

-There are several possibilities regarding the configuration of option `udpmulticast`.
-It depends on your hardware setup (for instance, your [receiver type](hardware.md#supported-receiver-options)) and the satellite that you are receiving from.
-The option is described as follows:
+There are several ways to configure option `udpmulticast`, depending on your hardware setup, such as your [receiver](hardware.md#supported-receiver-options) and the satellite from which you are receiving the signal.
+The option should be set as follows:

 ```
  -udpmulticast=<if>,<dst_ip>:<port>,<src_ip>,<trusted>[,<label>]
 ```

-> Listen to multicast-addressed UDP messages sent by <src_ip> towards <dst_ip>:<port> using interface <if>.
-Set <trusted> to 1 if sender is a trusted node.
-An optional <label> may be defined for the multicast group in order to facilitate inspection of logs.
+With this command, the application listens to multicast-addressed UDP messages sent by IP address `<src_ip>` towards IP address `<dst_ip>:<port>` using interface `<if>`.
+When option `<trusted>` is set to 1, the application assumes the sender is a trusted node.
+Lastly, option `<label>` assigns a label to the multicast stream in order to facilitate the inspection of logs.

-Here is an example:
+Consider the following example:

 ```
 udpmulticast=dvb0_0,239.0.0.2:4434,172.16.235.9,1,blocksat
 ```

-In this case, we have that:
+In this case, it follows that:

-- `dvb0_0` is the name of the network interface that receives data out of the receiver.
+- `dvb0_0` is the network interface receiving multicast-addressed UDP messages out of the receiver.
-- `239.0.0.2:4434` is the destination IP address and port of the packets that are sent over satellite.
+- `239.0.0.2:4434` is the destination IP address and port of the packets sent over satellite.
 - `172.16.235.9` is the IP address of the Blockstream ground station node broadcasting data over the satellite network (each satellite has a unique source IP address).
-- `1` configures this stream as coming from a *trusted* source, which is helpful to speed-up block reception.
+- `1` configures this stream as coming from a *trusted* source, which is helpful to speed up block reception.
-- `blocksat` is a label used simply to facilitate inspection of logs.
+- `blocksat` is a label used to facilitate the inspection of logs.

-To simplify the process, command `blocksat-cli btc` generates the `bitcoin.conf` file for you.
+Please note that the `bitcoin.conf` file generated by the GUI or CLI already has the `udpmulticast` option with the appropriate parameters for your chosen hardware and satellite, so no further action is needed.

 ### Installation from Binary Packages

-You can install `bitcoin-satellite` directly from binary packages that are available for the two most recent Ubuntu LTS, Fedora, CentOS, Debian, and Raspbian releases.
+You can install `bitcoin-satellite` directly from binary packages available for the two most recent Ubuntu LTS, Fedora, Debian, and Raspbian releases.

 Ubuntu: